 There are effective alternatives to holding people in immigration detention centres or other closed facilities for prolonged and indefinite periods.
 In fact, the use of community-based alternatives is required of the Australian Government under its international human rights obligations.
 For more information, see alternatives to closed immigration detention.

-What does the Commission do to promote and protect the human rights of people in immigration detention?
+What the Commission does to promote and protect the human rights of people in immigration detention

 The Commission has monitored and reported on the conditions for people in immigration detention in Australia for more than a decade.
 The Commission’s work on immigration detention includes: